Risk Management

 Practical Recommendations

 Engage a broker with OT experience.
 General cyber insurance brokers may not understand the specific coverage considerations relevant to OT environments.
-Brokers with industrial sector and OT experience can identify policy terms that matter and carriers with better OT coverage.
+Brokers with industrial sector experience can identify policy terms that matter and carriers with better OT coverage.

 Beacon Security helps industrial organizations prepare for OT cyber insurance renewals through security assessments, documentation development, and control implementation prioritized against underwriter requirements.
 Contact us to improve your insurability while strengthening your actual security posture.